 From carrots that are terrified of being devoured by fluffy bunnies to a famished owl looking for a treat, there are just some children’s picture books that you can’t live without.
 These are the types of stories that parents, teachers, and librarians can ham up for kids while trying oh so hard to wear a game face.
-The best children’s picture books that I continue to love, perfect for the spooky fall, Halloween, or any season:
+These are the best children’s picture books that I continue to love, perfect for the spooky fall, Halloween, or any season.

 How did I find these titles?
 A few years back, when I working on my MLIS, I facilitated school-age story time for k-5th graders at a public library.
 Because of the diverse age of the children served, I always looked for engaging books meant for everyone.
 In my system, we usually transformed children’s books into full-blown theatrical skits, puppets and all.
 After five recent years in the libraries, these are my top three favorite picture books: